roboticsuic/UIC-Easy-Breath/Description.md

 # UIC Easy Breath
 ## PROJECT: **Bioengineered breathing assistant for COVID-19**
 This project is based on the manufacture of a breathing assistant for COVID-19, a device designed to help those suffering severe breathing difficulties while affected by COVID-19.
 The aim of this project is to report how we created an electric device with the ability to provide sufficient oxygen to those patients.
-The wearer can manipulate the hand by moving a specific part of their body, in this case the tongue.
-It is a very innovative project because through a tongue sensor, which has built-in electrodes that show the signals of the tongue tactilely, we connect it to a 5V Arduino plate allowing to activate a movement of our prosthetic hand as it is the clamping (hand close and open).

 The project is developed on the basis of a previous project that we found in thingiverse (https://www.thingiverse.com/thing:4255247), where we got the breathing assistant model that we decided to print in 3D.

 _Objectives_: